cwahn/efp/README.md

 - Dynamic capacity
   - Vector (analog of `std::vector`)

+#### String and formatting
+Just like in Haskell, `String` is `Vector<char>` in EFP (with minor difference on template argument).
+This enables string data manipulation with the same HOF used for all the other sequencial types.

+EFP also supports powerful formatting (and printing) features based on [fmtlib/fmt](https://github.com/fmtlib/fmt).

-### Sum Type (Enum) with Pattern Matching
+### Sum Type with Pattern Matching

-EFP supports sum-type similar to `std::variant` with pattern matching only requires freestanding C++ 11.
+EFP offers `Enum`, which is a sum type(or disjoint union type) similar to `std::variant` with rust-style pattern matching.

 - Exhaustive: Non-exhaustive branches will fail to be compiled.
 - Performance: Compiles to switch-case statement on the runtime tag.
 - Coherent: The matching rule is the same as that of the overloaded function.

 One drawback of `Enum` is memory usage.
-Like `std::variant` `Enum` needs extra space to store the runtime tag of the stored variant.
-The tag itself is only 1 byte (hence supports 256 variants at maximum for now), but because of the memory alignment, the size of `Enum` tends to be twice the size of the largest variant for small data.
+Like all the other tagged-union base implementations, `Enum` requires extra space to store the runtime tag of the stored variant.
+The tag itself is only 1 byte (hence supports 256 variants at maximum for now), but because of the memory alignment, the size of the resultant `Enum` tends to be larger than the size of the largest variant.

-EFP provides sum-type `Maybe<A>` which is inheriting `Enum<Nothing, A>`.
+EFP provides `Maybe<A>` which is inheriting `Enum<Nothing, A>`.

-### String and formatting
-Just like in Haskell, `String` is `Vector<char>` in EFP.
-This enables string data manipulation with the same HoF used for all the other sequencial types.

-EFP also supports powerful formatting (and printing) features based on [fmtlib/fmt](https://github.com/fmtlib/fmt).

 ## Examples
 ### General